51599/51599/README.md

 - 📖 Reading makes me think while keeping me curious.
 - 💻 I like making computers work hard to help us all move forward.
 - 🎉 The right picture can be worth all the words.
+- 👷 I dont have a job, i have a purpose...to serve others for the betterment of mankind.